Dr. Thomas Colletti

 Keywords: Twin gestation, social and structural determinants of health, morbidity, mortality, risk factors, prenatal care, birth outcomes, women’s health, equity

 Wheeler A. Social Determinants of Health and Twin Pregnancy Outcomes.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.